 After signing up for original Medicare, you can decide whether you want a Medicare Advantage (Part C) plan or a Medigap plan, as well as prescription drug coverage.

 Private insurance carriers offer Medicare Advantage plans in Indiana that bundle the benefits of original Medicare with prescription drug coverage and other services, such as dental or vision care.
 Specific coverage varies by plan and carrier.

 Another benefit of Advantage plans is the annual out-of-pocket spending limit.
-Once you reach the yearly limit of $6,700 (or less for some plans), your plan pays the rest of your Medicare-approved costs for covered care for the year.
+Once you reach the yearly limit set by the plan, your plan pays the rest of your Medicare-approved costs for covered care for the year.

-- 20 percent of medical costs after paying the Part B deductible
+- a percentage of medical costs after paying the Part B deductible

 Medicare Part D

 Part D plans cover prescription drugs and vaccines.
 This type of coverage is required, but you have a few options:

 - purchase a Part D policy with original Medicare